How Many Châteaux of Loire Valley Can You See In One Day?

 2. Menars

-Although this château didn't make on the initial list of castles we wanted to see, it's easy to spot it while driving along the Loire River from Chambord to Blois.
+Although this château didn't make the initial list of castles we wanted to see, it's easy to spot it while driving along the Loire River from Chambord to Blois.

-What impresses you more - opulent and luxurious Paris or lush green French countryside with its gingerbread houses?
+What impresses you more - opulent and luxurious Paris or the lush green French countryside with its gingerbread houses?

 3. Amboise